-- 1/4 c. apple cider or juice
+- 1/4 cup apple cider or apple juice

-- 1 TB. cider vinegar
+- 1 tablespoon apple cider vinegar

-- 1 TB.
-Dijon mustard
+- 1 tablespoon Dijon mustard

-- 1/4 c. olive oil
+- 1/4 cup olive oil

-- 1/4 tsp. each salt and pepper
+- 1/4 teaspoon each salt and pepper optional to taste

 - In a small bowl or screw-top jar combine the apple cider, vinegar, and mustard.
 Whisk or shake until smooth.